stacklio/stackl/README.md

 }
 ```

-and make a POST-request to /stack/instances, this will instantiate a stack instance and will create a Virtual Machine.

-You can then see the status of the stack instance by using the /stack/instances/web_example_stack1 endpoint.
+You can then see the status of the stack instance by using the `/stack/instances/web_example_stack1` endpoint.

-# More info about STACKL
+## More info about STACKL

-## Core goals
+### Core goals

 * Open-source and community-oriented
   * Based on coding best practices
   * Consistent use of standards and guidelines